giuem/tiny-cache/README.md

 * `name`: unique name for the script.
 * `url`: the URI of the script.
 Also identity the script's content, script will be updated if changed.
 Because of the CORS restrictions, loading a script without CORS header will fallback to script tag mode and won't be cached.
 * `maxAge`: maxAge for the script, specify how long before the script is expired(in seconds).
+If not provided, script will never be expired.

 It supports both callback and promise style.
 For example,

 ```javascript